Ledri Vula

-Ledri Vula (/sq/; born 10 July 1986) is an Albanian rapper, singer and songwriter who predominately raps and sings in Albanian.
+Ledri Vula (/sq/; born 10 July 1986) is a Kosovo Albanian rapper, singer and songwriter.

 Life and career

 Ledri Vula was born on 10 July 1986 to Agron and Xheraldina Vula in the city of Pristina, Kosovo.
 His father is an Albanian television producer Agron Vula who is from Gjakova, his mother is journalist and television personality Xheraldina Vula, who originally comes from Ulcinj, Montenegro.
 In 2005, he rose to prominence as one of the member of the hip hop duo Skillz.
 In 2012, the rise of his own stardom eventually led to the dissolution of the duo.
 In 2014, Vula launched his solo career starting off in December that year with the release of his debut single "100 Probleme".
+He also played for the Kosovan basketball team KB RTV21.

 In 2016, he won the My Music Hit of the Year Award at the Top Music Awards 2016.
 In 2019, he performed at the Sunny Hill Festival in Pristina sharing a stage with other acclaimed artists such as Calvin Harris, Miley Cyrus and Dua Lipa.

 In January 2020, Vula announced his debut studio album, 10/10, to be released later that year.
 In February 2020, he premiered his follow-up singles "Piano Rap" and "Prej Inati", whereas during the summer he premiered two other songs where both of them where features, the first one was "DMP" featuring Capital T, and "Aman" featuring Lumi B & Dafina Zeqiri.

 in May 2023, Vula released his new album 1 gotë per Ty.